sudorandom/kmcd.dev/content/posts/2025/wordseq/index.md

 * **Dictionaries are Key:** The quality and scope of your dictionaries profoundly impact both gameplay fairness and puzzle quality.
 The two-dictionary system was vital.
 * **Iterative Refinement:** Level generation isn't something you get right on the first try.
 It requires constant tweaking of parameters, testing, and playing the generated levels yourself.
 * **Concurrency is Your Friend:** For computationally heavy tasks like this, leveraging concurrency (like Go offers) is almost essential for practical generation times.
 * **Define "Good" as early as you can:** Having clear criteria for what constitutes a good puzzle (solvable, right length, good words) helps guide the entire generation logic.
 I was lucky to have my wife, who's a daily word game solver as a test user.
 Her feedback was (and is) invaluable.
 Making a game is an iterative process.
 A lot of times you legitimately don't know if the game you're making is fun.
 Who knows, maybe I made a game only my wife loves.
 And honestly?
 If she’s the only one who loves it, that still feels like a win.
-(But I do hope you’ll enjoy it too.)
+(But I do hope you'll enjoy it too.)
 * **Tools to help testing are worth it:** I didn't mention this yet, but I have some tooling now to make testing a lot easier.
 Not only do I get clear display of the solutions (cheap mode!) but I can push a button and have the game played for me.
 This has helped a lot when I needed to get to certain game states quickly.
 * **Data structures and Game Design:** I really love how this game relies heavily on computer science fundamentals and data structures.
 At the end of the day this is just a non-obvious tree traversal with a UI on top of it.